Azure/azure-iot-sdk-c/readme.md

     - [Planned Release Schedule](#planned-release-schedule)

 ## Getting the SDK
-  The simplest way to get started with the Azure IoT SDKs is to use the following packages and libraries:
+  The simplest way to get started with the Azure IoT SDKs on supported platforms is to use the following packages and libraries:
   * mbed:                                      [Device SDK library on MBED](./iothub_client/readme.md#mbed)
   * Arduino:                                   [Device SDK library in the Arduino IDE](./iothub_client/readme.md#arduino)
   * Windows:                                   [Device SDK on Vcpkg](./doc/setting_up_vcpkg.md#setup-c-sdk-vcpkg-for-windows-development-environment)
   * iOS:                                       [Device SDK on CocoaPod](https://cocoapods.org/pods/AzureIoTHubClient)

-You can alternately clone and build the SDK directly.
+For other platforms - including Linux - you need to clone and build the SDK directly.
+You may also build it directly for the platforms above.
 Instructions can be found [here](./iothub_client/readme.md#compile).

 ## Samples
 There are many samples available for the SDK.
 More information can be found [here](./samples/readme.md).